Reduce AP exceptions by 30% with the SMART Accounts Payable Goals Checklist

 Step 3: Approval routing and exception handling

 Invoices move to the approval workflow after validation.
-The system routes them to approvers based on preset business rules.
+The invoice processing automation software routes them to approvers based on preset business rules.
 These rules look at invoice amounts, department codes, vendor categories, or project assignments.

 Invoices get automatic approval if they stay within set limits and pass all checks.
 The system sends invoices that exceed limits or show warning signs to specific team members to review.